Diving chamber: Hyperbaric chamber

 When used underwater there are two ways to prevent water flooding in when the submersible hyperbaric chamber's hatch is opened.
 The hatch could open into a moon pool chamber, and then its internal pressure must first be equalised to that of the moon pool chamber.
-More commonly the hatch opens into an underwater airlock, in which case the main chamber's pressure can stay constant, while it is the airlock pressure that shifts.
-This common design is called a lock-out chamber, and is used in submarines, submersibles, and underwater habitats as well as diving chambers.
+More generally the hatch opens into an underwater airlock, in which case the main chamber's pressure can stay constant, while it is the airlock pressure that is equalised with the exterior.
+This design is called a lock-out chamber, and is also used in submarines, submersibles, and underwater habitats.

-Another arrangement utilises a dry airlock between a sealable hyperbaric compartment and an open diving bell compartment (so that effectively the whole structure is a mixture of the two types of diving chamber).

-When used underwater all types of diving chamber are attached to a diving support vessel by a strong cable for raising and lowering and an umbilical cable delivering, at a minimum, compressed breathing gas, power, and communications, and all need weights attached or built in to overcome their buoyancy.
-The greatest depth reached using a cable-suspended chamber is about 1500 m; beyond this the cable becomes unmanageable.
+When used underwater all types of diving chambers are deployed from a diving support vessel suspended by a cable for raising and lowering and an umbilical cable delivering, at a minimum, compressed breathing gas, power, and communications.
+They may need ballast weights to overcome their buoyancy.

 Related equipment

-In addition to the diving bell and hyperbaric chamber, related diving equipment includes the following:
+In addition to the diving bell and hyperbaric chamber, related Pressure Vessels for Human Occupancy (PVHOs) includes the following: